-Lights back on in Indonesian quake city, but fate of thousands unknown
+Lights, TVs back on in Indonesia quake city, but fate of thousands unknown

 State port operator Pelindo IV said Palu’s port, which was damaged by the quake and tsunami, was open, though a Reuters reporter in the city said she had not seen any shipping activity.

-Altogether, the badly affected areas in the disaster zone includes some 1.4 million people.
+Altogether, the badly affected areas in the disaster zone include some 1.4 million people.

 Rescue workers are pushing into outlying districts, where residents have said they have been scavenging for coconuts, bananas and cassava.